IObert/twilio-bookshop-management/README.md

     TODO
     ```

 ## Known Issues
-If this weren't just a demo but a production app, it would make sense to:

-- Add proper state management to the application to save which book needs to be reordered instead of extracting this information from the initial text message.
+If this weren't just a demo but a production app, it would make sense to add proper state management to the application to save which book needs to be reordered instead of extracting this information from the initial text message.
-- Add a check in the webhook to make sure only POST [requests sent by Twilio are accepted](https://www.twilio.com/blog/how-to-secure-twilio-webhook-urls-in-nodejs).

 ## Get Support